Login and Quick Tour

 - Search for a box by name, owner, or filter by technology under Requirements.
 The owner is a user or a workspace.

 - Connect to a provider to orchestrate deployments.
-Click New Provider to add AWS, Azure, vSphere, Google Cloud, OpenStack, or CloudStack.
+Click New to add AWS, Azure, vSphere, Google Cloud, OpenStack, or CloudStack.

 - Locate a provider through search or by type.